aJimenez19037/ChickenFriedKrabz/final_project/Drone_Sim_Tutorial/README.md

 Website Resource: https://www.pygame.org/wiki/about
 #### OpenCV
-Used for real-time computer-vision tasks, Open-CV allows us to capture, process, and display the video feed taken from the drone's camera sensors within the simulation.
+Used for real-time computer-vision tasks, Open-CV allows us to capture, process, and display the video feed taken from the drone's camera sensors within the simulation as well as our bounding boxes from detection.
+We will also be using OpenCV for its HOG Descriptor Human Detection model.

 Website Resource: https://opencv.org/links/

 #### GStreamer
 Gstreamer is a multimedia framework for building audio and video pipelines.
 Here, we are using it to decode and process the video stream's from the drone's simulated camera sensors.
 It's essentially providing the underlying mechanism to stream video from the simulation, to our separate drone control script.
 It also integrates well with OpenCV

 Website Resource: https://gstreamer.freedesktop.org/

+#### Ultralytics
+Ultralytics is a Python library built to simplify deployment and training of YOLO (You Only Look Once) models for real-time object detection.
+We use Ultralytics here to load in our YoloV8 models that we trained using Ultralytics and Roboflow Datasets in Google Colab.

 ## Environment Setup
 Before we can setup our simulations, we need to set up a proper environment to run Gazebo and PX4.
 If you are on a Windows system,